Elizabeth in the school cafeteria opening her plastic ware

 Bathing

 When you teach your child a new skill or routine, it’s a good idea to break down the activity into its different parts.
-List the steps, and then take them one at a time to see if they need to be adapted in any way for your daughter.
-For example, here’s a list of the basic steps she has to be able to do to take a bath or shower by herself:
+List the steps, and then take them one at a time to see if they need to be adapted in any way.

 • Locate a clean towel and place it in a particular location near the shower or tub